SEP 27, 2019

 Unfortunately, how you confirm that you want to add a second device is via text message to the phone number associated with your existing device.
 Thus, if an attacker has control of your phone number, they can take their phone, enroll it as a backup device for the authenticator app on your phone, receive the confirmation text, and successfully finish enrolling their phone’s authenticator app as your phone’s backup.

 You can, and should, disable Multi-device support on your authenticator apps.
-Authy, as an example, explains how to do this in their support pages.
+Authy, as an example, explains how to do this .

 Note: Disabling multi-device support means that if you lose that device, you will have no way of logging in to your accounts (assuming you don’t have backup codes, or another form of two-factor authentication like a security key enabled).
 However, it also means that if an attacker gets control of your phone number, they have no way of generating these one-time codes, or enrolling their device as a “backup” to your authenticator app.